niteshpatare/The-Complete-Javascript-Course-Udemy-Self-Relearn-Curve/README.md

 # The-Complete-Javascript-Course-Udemy-Self-Relearn-Curve

-[The Complete JavaScript Course: From Zero To Expert](https://www.udemy.com/course/the-complete-javascript-course/), Udemy course together with the author and solving all challenges and the assignments together.
+[1.
+The Complete JavaScript Course: From Zero To Expert](https://www.udemy.com/course/the-complete-javascript-course/), Udemy course together with the author and solving all challenges and the assignments together.

+[2.
+ES6 JavaScript: The complete developers guide](https://www.udemy.com/course/javascript-es6-tutorial/), Udemy course together with the author and solving all challenges and the assignments together.
+Chapter 19.

 # Solved course material can be found under starter folder of each section.